null2264/ThinkPad-L460-OpenCore/README.md

   - You can't join hidden networks with AirportItlwm or AirPortOpenBSD.
 While itlwm+HeliPort can join hidden networks, you can't auto-join them
   - Location and WiFi scan is currently broken.
 You may be able to fix it temporarily by running `sudo pkill airportd` in a terminal
   - Replace AirportItlwm with itlwm+HeliPort for WiFi scan workaround
   - You may also try [AirPortOpenBSD](https://github.com/a565109863/AirPortOpenBSD).
-It still have Location and WiFi scan problem, but it atleast loaded much sooner than AirportItlwm for me.
+It still have Location and WiFi scan problem, but it loads much faster than AirportItlwm.
 But all known network will be detected as hidden network (Incase you cares about cosmetic things)
   - WiFi sometimes doesn't show up, this could be caused by WLAN channel overlaps.
 When this happened try changing your Access Point's WLAN Channel to something else
 - Bluetooth
   - Caused "Volume Hash Mismatch" error after waking from sleep, reboot to fix